aqeel04/sellor/docs/architecture/architectures.rst

 Each ``ShippingZone`` can contain several countries inside, but the country might belong to a maximum of one ``ShippingZone``.

-Some examples of the ``ShippingZones`` could be `European Union`, `North America`, `Germany` etc.

-There's also a possibility to create a default Shipping Zone which will be used for countries not covered by other zones.

 Shipping Methods
 ----------------